 The upstart online sports/casino brand launched their poker room under Bodog during the heart of the poker boom in 2004.

 I found them that same year, which happened to also be the first year I moved my poker game online.

 It was the thing to do for any gaming brand of the time: capitalize on the pop culture darling that was poker and catch the schools of sardines rushing to win the WSOP by lighting their chips on fire.
 It was a beautiful time.

 Ignition was always my cult favorite

 In an era where Americans could choose from the likes of PokerStars, Party Poker, and Full Tilt Poker, the early Ignition Poker (then Bodog) was always a cult favorite of mine.

-Bodog had a different attitude that translated into incredibly loose tables, personalized attention, and banking that only an online gaming pioneer could dare to provide.
+Bodog had a different attitude that translated into incredibly loose tables, personalized attention, and a banking system that only an online gaming pioneer could dare to provide.

-I use the term “cult” because it seemed like no one else gave them their due.
+I use the term “cult” because it seemed like no one else gave Ignition their due.
 Those of us who did couldn’t get enough of those cash games.

 Little did anyone know that the ancestors of Ignition Poker were laying the foundation for one of the most successful online poker brands in history.